 Once registered with USA Hockey, you will receive instructions regarding the online Officiating Education Module program.
 These modules are a mixture of required and elective topics that teach fundamental skills of officiating using video examples, animation, and knowledge-based testing.
 You must complete your required hours of training to receive your card and crest.
 You can access the Online Modules under the OFFICIALS tab at USAHockey.com.

 Returning Level 3 and Level 4 Officials may complete all Elective (non-Required) module quizzes prior to completing module videos.
 Please use the video scroll bar to advance to the quiz.

 OPEN BOOK PLAYING RULES EXAM:

 Go to the Open Book Exam page at the OFFICIALS section of USAHockey.com and follow the steps to begin your online exam.
 The exam is designed to allow you to go at your own pace.
 You may answer all questions at once, or answer ten questions every day until it is completed.
 Please review all answers before submitting it to the National Office.
-The exam will be accessible 24-hours after online registration, and we strongly encourage you to wait until you receive your Rulebook and attend your seminar (see below) before attempting to take the test.
+The exam will be accessible after completing online registration, and we strongly encourage you to wait until you receive your Rulebook and attend your seminar (see below) before attempting to take the test.

 All USA Hockey Officials must complete their USA Hockey Officiating classroom seminar requirements annually.
 To find one in your area, go to the Classroom Seminar page at the Officials section of USAHockey.com.
 You will need a USAH Courses System profile to complete registration for a seminar (completing Membership Registration does not automatically create a USAH Courses Profile).